-The previous relations and considerations were implemented into a python script, whose flowchart is described in Figure 12.
-At the beginning the software evaluates the total number of instructions contained into the Part Program.
-Then, using a regular expression matching, the movement commands are identified and for each of them, an associate speed and length is pulled out and memorized.
-The next phases consist of applying, for each movement command, the Jerk and Acceleration phases, accordingly with the relationships previously illustrated.
-At the end of the cycle the total build-time, estimated by the algorithm, is provided.
+The previous relations and considerations were implemented into a Python script, as illustrated in the flowchart presented in Figure 12.
+At the initial stage, the software evaluates the total number of instructions contained in the part program.
+Then, using a regular expression matching, the movement commands are identified and, for each, a corresponding speed and length is extracted and memorised.
+The next phases consist of applying the jerk and acceleration phases for each movement command in accordance with the relationships previously illustrated.
+At the end of the cycle, the total build time estimated by the algorithm is provided.

 results

-In order to validate and refine the model, some comparisons were made between theoretical build-time and real-time required by an FDM machine (German RepRap X350).
-Nine objects, represented in Figure 13, which are characterized by different topological and geometrical features, were chosen for the experiment.
-Every part was physical realized to obtain the real value of the build-time.
-Different CAE software was used for generating the Part Program and their estimation were compared both with the real build-time and its estimation calculated by the proposed algorithm.
-Because each CAE software could implement a different slicing strategy, the Part Program of the same part obtained using different automatic procedures cannot be compared, also if the same process parameters are used.
-Therefore, for each test case only one of the three CAE software considered (Cura, MatterControl and Simplify3D) were used.
-In Table 2 the parameters used for the experiment are reported.
+In order to validate and refine the model, various comparisons were made between the theoretical build time and the actual time required by an FDM machine (German RepRap X350).
+Nine objects characterised by different topological and geometrical features were chosen for the experiment, as shown in Figure 13.
+Every part was physically realised to obtain the real value of the build time.
+Different CAE software (Cura, MatterControl and Simplify3D) were used for generating the part program, with the estimations compared both with the actual build time and the estimation calculated by the proposed algorithm.
+Since each CAE software program could implement a different slicing strategy, the part program of the same part obtained using different automatic procedures cannot be compared, which is also the case if the same process parameters are used.
+Therefore, for each test case, only one of the three CAE software programs was used.
+Table 2 lists the parameters used for the experiment.